cunnane/xloil/docs/source/xlOil_Python/CustomGUI.rst

 Task Pane registry
 ==================

-The resulting ``pane`` object is automatically stored in a registry so there is no need to hold a reference to it.
+The created task panes are automatically stored in a registry so there is no need to hold a reference to them.
 Task panes are attached by default to the active window and it is possible to have multiple windows per open workbook.  xlOil will free the panes when the parent workbook ora addin closes.